PricelessToolkit/CapiBridge/README.md

 ____________

-## Home Assistant Configuration
+## Home Assistant Zero Configuration
 > [!NOTE]
-> For now CapiBridge doesn't have MQTT auto-discovery, so we need to create MQTT sensors in configuration.yaml, below you will find examples for each supported sensor topics. it's important to note that you can add a new topic in the gateway by adding for example `publishIfKeyExists(doc, "sp", "/speed");` in `ESP1.ino` file.
+> With MQTT-Autodiscovery, there's no need to configure anything in Home Assistant manually.
+Any sensor or node that sends a JSON string with special keys ('k' for the gateway private key and 'id' for the node name, both of which are mandatory) will be automatically discovered.
+Refer to the table below for details, and of course, full ESP32 examples are provided.

 ## Sensor / Node Configuration